chrissarmstrong/seeking-manifold/content/A Conversational Work History.md

 ## Physics @ William & Mary

 My PhD is in hadronic physics (experimental), from [W&M](https://www.wm.edu/).
 My research was done at Jefferson Lab (above) and involved an experiment looking into behavior of a particular resonance of the proton.
 You can find my dissertation [here](https://www.dropbox.com/scl/fi/9rmzv5ib6iunr9cu7v0p9/Chris_Armstrong_thesis_public.pdf?rlkey=jafuelofn54fougnngy33twbb&dl=0).
-I think the topic is very cool, and I'm always puzzled that others are interested only when battling insomnia  :-P
+I think the topic is very cool, and I'm always puzzled that others are interested only when battling insomnia  😛

 ## Electrical engineering @ University of VA